-Job Description NIHR Academic Clinical Fellowship Clinical or Medical Oncology - ST1 entry (1 single speciality post) Hull York Medical School, in partnership with NHS England North East and Yorkshire and the Hull University Teaching Hospitals NHS Trust, has developed an exciting pathway of academic clinical training opportunities.
+Job Description NIHR Academic Clinical Fellowship Clinical Oncology - ST1 entry (1 single speciality post) Hull York Medical School, in partnership with Health Education England Yorkshire and the Hull University Teaching Hospitals NHS Trust, has developed an exciting pathway of academic clinical training opportunities.
 Applications are now invited for an Academic Clinical Fellowship in Clinical or Medical Oncology at ST1 level.
-This post is funded and approved by the National Institute for Health Research in the Clinical Therapeutics theme and offers candidates a comprehensive experience of clinical academic medicine working alongside internationally renowned clinicians and researchers.
+This post is funded and approved by the National Institute for Health Research and offers candidates a comprehensive experience of clinical academic medicine working alongside internationally renowned clinicians and researchers.
+There will be 1 themed post of Platform Science and Bioinformatics in either Clinical There will be 1 themed post of Platform Science and Bioinformatics in either Clinical Oncology or Medical Oncology.
 We are seeking a highly motivated, enthusiastic individual with the potential to excel in both their clinical and academic training and who has the ambition to be the next generation of academic clinicians.
-This Academic Clinical Fellowship (ACF) programme in Oncology is run by Hull York Medical School (HYMS) in conjunction with the Hull University Teaching Hospitals NHS Trust and NHS England North East and Yorkshire and the Humber.
+This Academic Clinical Fellowship (ACF) programme in Oncology is run by Hull York Medical School (HYMS) in conjunction with the Hull University Teaching Hospitals NHS Trust and Health Education England Yorkshire and the Humber.
 Academic Clinical Fellowships (ACFs) are 3 year fixed-term national training posts.
 Trainees undertake 75% clinical and 25% academic training over the term of the post.
 They are employed by the NHS Trust and have an honorary contract with the University at whose Medical School their academic research is supported.
 ACF trainees also undertake a Research Training Programme provided by the University.
 They are eligible for a £1,000 bursary per year to support research training activity (e.g. to attend academic conferences).
 ACF trainees would also normally complete and submit an external funding application for a research fellowship to enable them to complete a higher degree (PhD or research MD) following the completion of their ACF fixed-term post, which would be completed as Out-of-Programme-Research (OOPR).
-All Academic Clinical Fellowships are run-through posts.
-A trainee entering ACF at ST1 in a specialty with a Core Training period would therefore be guaranteed continued training to CCT in the eventual specialty, as long as they progress satisfactorily through both their academic and clinical training.
+All Academic Clinical Fellowships are run-through posts, regardless of specialty, with the exception of 'Medical Education' ACFs.
+A trainee entering ACF at ST1 or ST2 in a specialty with a Core Training period would therefore be guaranteed continued training to CCT in the eventual specialty, as long as they progress satisfactorily through both their academic and clinical training.
 Run-through status is withdrawn if ACFs do not complete the academic component.
 POST DETAILS Job Title NIHR Academic Clinical Fellow (ACF) - Oncology Duration of the Post Up to 3 years (25% academic, 75% clinical).